71104/rwlock/README.md

 Sections
 --------

-"Sections" are functions executed within a read or write lock and need not be released.
+"Sections" are _synchronous_ functions executed within a read or write lock and need not be released.

 Example: